patrickebomese/pdsnd_github/README.md

 To Execute this project-
 1. Place the bikeshare_project1.py file and all the CSV files in the same folder.
-2. Run the python file using a suitable python interpreter.
+2. Run the python file using a suitable python interpreter like jupyter notebook.

 ## Resources
 To complete the project, I used my knowledge which I gained over the course of studying the Python Foundation Nanodegree Program on Udacity.